SiaFoundation/siad/doc/api/index.html.md

 used.

 **monetization** | string
 A json encoded array of monetizers.
-Each monetizer contains contains an address, a payout amount and a currency.
-The specified amount has to be >0 and the only supported currency is "usd" at the moment.
+Each monetizer contains an address, a payout amount, a license and a currency.
+The specified amount has to be >0, the only supported currency is "usd" at the moment and the only available license is "license-placeholder".
 NOTE: The precision for $1 is the same as the siacoin precision.
 So `1000000000000000000000000` equals $1.

 **root** | bool
 Whether or not to treat the siapath as being relative to the root directory.
 If